Back/How I AI

 How I AI: Marily Nika’s AI Native PM Workflow (Perplexity, Veo, v0, Notebook LM)

-In this episode, I was so excited to sit down with Marily Nika, an AI Product Lead at Google and the founder of the AI Product Academy.
-Marily is an expert in what she calls being an “AI-enhanced PM,” and she has honed an incredible workflow that radically accelerates the product development lifecycle.
+This week, I was so excited to have Marily Nika on the show.
+She's an AI Product Lead at Google and the founder of the AI Product Academy, and she's an expert in what she calls being an “AI-enhanced PM.”
+She has developed a fascinating workflow that completely speeds up the product development cycle.

 Marily walks us through a tangible example any PM can copy: building a better smart fridge.
-The idea was sparked by a viral LinkedIn post she made after her own fridge told her that her Coca-Cola was 80 days old and expiring soon.
-That single, surprising user experience became the catalyst for a full-blown product concept, and she uses it to demonstrate a multi-tool workflow that takes an idea from initial research to a stakeholder-ready video prototype in about the time it takes to drink a cup of, well, Coca-Cola.
+The idea came from a viral LinkedIn post she made after her own fridge told her a Coca-Cola was 80 days old and about to expire.
+That one weird user experience kicked off a whole product concept, and she uses it to show how a multi-tool workflow can take an idea from initial research to a stakeholder-ready video prototype in about the time it takes to drink a cup of coffee.

-First, she’ll show us how she does deep user research in minutes using Perplexity to mine Reddit discussions and even stage an AI-powered debate.
-Then, we’ll see how she uses a custom GPT to instantly generate a comprehensive Product Requirements Document (PRD).
-From there, it's on to building a clickable prototype with v0.dev and, finally, creating a persuasive vision video with tools like Flow and Sora.
-We also dive into a second, fascinating workflow where Marily uses NotebookLM as an AI judge for her bootcamp's demo day.
+First, she shows us how she does deep user research in minutes using Perplexity to mine Reddit discussions and even stage an AI-powered debate.
+Then, we see how she uses a custom GPT to instantly generate a full Product Requirements Document (PRD).
+From there, she builds a clickable prototype with v0.dev and, finally, creates a persuasive vision video with tools like Flow and Sora.
+We also get into a second, really interesting workflow where Marily uses NotebookLM as an AI judge for her bootcamp's demo day.

-This episode is a masterclass for any product manager, builder, or leader looking to integrate AI into their daily work.
-Marily's approach of “tool hopping” shows that by combining the strengths of specialized AI tools, you can achieve a level of speed and quality that was simply impossible before.
+This episode is for any product manager, builder, or leader looking to bring AI into their daily work.
+Marily's approach of “tool hopping” shows how combining the strengths of different AI tools can help you work at a speed and quality that just wasn't possible before.

 Workflow 1: The 20-Minute AI-Enhanced PM Cycle

-Marily's primary workflow chains together multiple AI tools to compress weeks of traditional product work into a single 20-minute session.
-It all starts with a real-world insight and ends with a compelling vision that can be shared with any stakeholder.
+Marily's main workflow chains together multiple AI tools to squeeze weeks of traditional product work into a single 20-minute session.
+It all starts with a real-world insight and ends with a compelling vision you can share with any stakeholder.

 A LinkedIn post illustrating a concept for an AI-powered smart fridge interface that notifies users about expiring items, such as a Coca-Cola bottle noted as '80 Days Old', complete with options to 'Dismiss', 'Snooze', or 'Search for Recipes'.